The text notification FAQ can be found here.

 Fines and Charges

 A first notice is sent after the material is due.
 If the material is not returned within a week, a second notice is sent.
-A final notice after three (3) weeks contains a bill for the material with the cost of replacement of the material and a service charge for processing, cataloging and postage.
+A final notice after three (3) weeks contains a bill for the material with the cost of replacement of the material.

 Under PA Title 18, section 1, §6708: Retaining library property after notice is given to return it is deemed a summary offense.